Nigeria

 Key clients of the firm include Emerging Market Telecommunications Services, Nestoil, Neconde Energy, United Capital Trustees, NCNR and Transcorp Hotel.

-During the research period, the firm was active in banking and debt capital markets.
+During the research period the firm was active in banking, debt capital markets and projects work.

 Aluko & Oyebode is a full-service corporate law firm in Nigeria.
 The firm was founded in 1993 and has grown to have over 80 attorneys and offices in Lagos, Abuja, and Port Harcourt.